junaidmasoodi/junaidmasoodi.github.com/_posts/2014-05-22-Push-to-repo.md

 categories: GitHUb
 ---

 We talked about Github, cloning, and Github pages.
-WE will now make one page as we said "Thank you" and will will also redirect same page to some custom domain as well :)
+WE will now make one page as we said "Thank you" and will also redirect same page to some custom domain as well :)

-__Writing in progress__
+For custom redirect i will be using [BIGROCK]('http://bigrock.in').

+First we need to go to the repo